-1. Non-need institutional grants
+- 1. Non-need institutional grants

-Non-need tuition waivers
+- 2. Non-need tuition waivers

-3. Non-need athletic awards4.
-Non-need federal grants
+- 3. Non-need athletic awards

+- 4. Non-need federal grants

-5. Non-need state grants
+- 5. Non-need state grants

-6. Non-need outside grants
+- 6. Non-need outside grants

-7. Non-need student loans
+- 7. Non-need student loans

-8. Non-need parent loans
+- 8. Non-need parent loans

-9. Non-need work
+- 9. Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender External scholarships and grants: Scholarships and grants received from outside (private) sources that Work study and employment: Federal and state work study aid, and any employment packaged by your
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.

+Private student loans: A nonfederal loan made by a lender such as a bank, credit union or private lender used to pay for up to the annual cost of education, less any financial aid received.

+External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
+The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.

+Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.